MetPX/sarracenia/doc/Prog.rst

   places new messages in _worklist.incoming_

 * Filter them with accept/reject clauses, rejected messages are moved to _worklist.rejected_ .
-  on_filter callbacks further manipulate the worklists after initial accept/reject filtering.
+  after_accept callbacks further manipulate the worklists after initial accept/reject filtering.

 * Work on the remaining incoming messages, by doing the download, send or other work that creates new files. when work for a message succeeds, the message is moved to the _worklist.ok_ .